 We begin with the family caregiver's schedule, the loved one's needs, safety concerns, and the type of relief needed.
 Then we create a plan for visit tasks, communication, caregiver matching, and backup expectations.

-The goal is continuity.
-Your loved one should know what to expect, and you should know that the most important routines are covered while you are away.
+Your loved one should know what to expect.
+You should know that the most important routines are covered while you are away.

-Companion care is often a good fit for respite visits focused on conversation, meals, errands, reminders, and light household routines.
+Companion Care — Often a good fit for respite visits focused on conversation, meals, errands, reminders, and light household routines.

 Why Choose Home Care Charleston SC for Respite Care?